 HANDLING PRECAUTIONS - Dust and welding fume should be moved or transported to minimize spill or release potential.
-STORAGE PRECAUTIONS - In solid form, these materials pose no hazards.
+STORAGE PRECAUTIONS - In solid form this material poses no special problems.
+To ensure performance of the product, store in a warm, dry environment away from incompatibles (Section 10).